Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Winter sun protection remains critical despite common misconceptions.

-• Snow reflects 80% of UV rays – sun protection for face is critical.
+- Snow reflects 80% of UV rays – sun protection for the face is critical.

-• Skin cancer prevention methods require year-round SPF use.
+- Skin cancer prevention methods require the use of SPF year-round.

 Spray Sunscreen Safety and Efficacy Facts